 Managing your accounts yourself is stressful, time-consuming and often fruitless because of missed tax deductions or other overlooked details.
 This is time and money that can be reinvested into your business, or perhaps spent on valuable leisure time in order to recharge.
 A small business accountant helps you do things right, saving you time and money such as:

 - Get your bookkeeping organised, detailed and easy to understand saving you precious time.

 - Find valuable tax breaks adding to your cash flow and help keep you on the path to success.

 - Getting taxes done accurately and on time helping you avoid missed deadlines and late fees.

 - Streamline your invoicing to send them in a timely manner and know when they’ve been paid.

 - Quicker collections by setting up a payment system offering your clients different options to pay.

-- Advise on how to properly grow your business through financial analysis and reviews
+- Advice on how to properly grow your business through financial analysis and reviews

-- Guide you in raising additional financing with favorable terms and conditions.
+- Guide you in raising additional financing with favourable terms and conditions.